 Bike Helmet Chin Strap

-The bike helmet’s chin strap is usually made out of nylon or polypropylene.
-They are used to secure the helmet to your head with dual clasps on either side along with a single clasp in the middle, to the left or right of the chin.
+The bike helmet’s chin strap is usually made of nylon or polypropylene and secures the helmet to the head with dual clasps on either side and a single clasp in the middle, to the left or right of the chin.

 This content was originally published on headsdontbounce.com.
 If it appears on another website, it is a violation of the copyright owned by headsdontbounce.com.